almovidhussaini/babylonclone/x/zoneconcierge/README.md

 ### EpochChainInfo

-The [epoch chain info storage](./keeper/epoch_chain_info_indexer.go) maintains `ChainInfo` at the end of each ybtc epoch for each PoS blockchain.
+The [epoch chain info storage](./keeper/epoch_chain_info_indexer.go) maintains `ChainInfo` at the end of each Babylon epoch for each PoS blockchain.
 The key is the PoS blockchain's `ConsumerID` plus the epoch number, and the value is a `ChainInfo` object.